mkornblum/de271-fa14/source/syllabus/index.markdown

 ### Week 1

-**Tues 9/03** (First day of Fall Semester)
+**Tuesday, September 2nd** (First day of Fall Semester)

 Introductions, class overview, syllabus review.
-Software setup.
+Initial software setup.
 In-Class exercise:  Create a simple site that links 2 files.

+_Homework:_

+*READ*:

+*SIGN UP*: Create a Github account for yourself here: https://github.com/

-_Homework:_ "Basic Principles" Find two sites or applications that are examples of successful interactive design and two other sites which are not successful.
-Write a couple of paragraphs about each one detailing why you think it works or doesn't work.
-Type this up into an email and send it to me sometime before the start of class on Thursday.
+*WRITE*: Find two sites or applications that are examples of successful interactive design and two other sites which are not successful.
+Write a couple of paragraphs about each one detailing why it works or doesn't work.

 Ask Yourself:

-- What constitutes successful interactive design?
-Does it engage the user?
-Make them want to buy things?
-Make them want to participate?
+- Why would someone want to visit the website or use the application?
+- What are the site or application's strengths?
-- What are some interactive design features that should be avoided?
+- What are its weaknesses?
-- What applications work?
-Why do they work?
-Are they easy to use?
-Are they fun?
-- What applitcations fail?
-Why?
-Are they difficult to use?
-Do they not do anything useful?

-**Thur 9/05**

-Class Discussion: Successful sites, unsuccessful sites.
-View on projector and discuss.

-Lecture: "HTML Intro" - tags, structure of document, semantics, etc.
+- What is the site or application missing?
+- Are you critiquing the application's visual interface, branding, or functionality?
+All of those?
+None?

+**Thursday, September 4th**

+Discussion/Lecture:
+- Git Introduction/Setup
+- Committing and pushing
+- HTML Intro (if time)

 _Homework:_
+1. Watch Video instruction:
+## TODO: add vimeo link

-1. Transform your text file from last week into a web page.
+2. Transform your text file from last week into a web page.
 At a minimum, you should use several different header tags (\<h1\>,
    \<h2\>, etc), a link ("\<a\>" tag) to each of the sites you cite, paragraph (\<p\>) tags, etc. Your page should validate, and your